rackerlabs/docs-cloud-networks/api-docs/api-reference/index.rst

       - The neutron API is available for all Managed Infrastructure and Managed Operations customers except for RackConnect v3 customers.
-      - The Security Groups API and Shared IP API are available for Managed Infrastructure customers and Managed Operations customers and are not available for RackConnect customers.
-To use these features, contact Rackspace Support.
+      - The Security Groups API and Shared IP API are available for all customers except RackConnect customers.

 .. note::